 Strong Customer Authentication

-Payment Services Directive 2 - all you need to know
+Payment Services Directive 2 – an overview

 PSD2 aims to reduce fraud and improve consumer choice: